Promeum/Promeum/README.md

 ---

 > Hello!
-I am a 17 year-old high-school graduate and aspiring developer who likes to program websites and games.
+I am an 18 year-old college freshman and aspiring developer who likes to program websites and games.
 I'm excited to discover and learn from new opportunities as I strive to expand my abilities every day!

 <br>